 While offering greater potential for long-term growth, equity securities generally are more volatile and more risky than some other forms of investment, particularly debt securities.
-The value of your investment in a Fund that invests in equity securities may decrease, potentially by a significant amount.
-A Fund may invest in equity securities of companies with relatively small market capitalizations.
+The value of your investment in a fund that invests in equity securities may decrease, potentially by a significant amount.
+The Fund may invest in equity securities of companies with relatively small market capitalizations.
 Securities of such companies may be more volatile than the securities of larger, more established companies and the broad equity market indices.
-See the section "Market Capitalizations/Small Capitalization Companies" below.
-A Fund's investments may include securities traded "overthe-counter" ("OTC") as well as those traded on a securities exchange.
+See the section "Market Capitalizations--Small Capitalization Companies" below.
+The Fund's investments may include securities traded "over-the-counter" ("OTC") as well as those traded on a securities exchange.
 Some securities, particularly OTC securities, may be more difficult to sell under some market conditions.

-Stocks of companies that a Fund's Adviser or Subadviser believes have earnings that will grow faster than the economy as a whole are known as growth stocks.
+Stocks of companies that the Fund's adviser believes have earnings that will grow faster than the economy as a whole are known as growth stocks.
 Growth stocks typically trade at higher multiples of current earnings than other stocks.
 As a result, the values of growth stocks may be more sensitive to changes in current or expected earnings than the values of other stocks.
-If an Adviser's or Subadviser's assessment of the prospects for a company's earnings growth is wrong, or if its judgment of how other investors will value the company's earnings growth is wrong, then the price of that company's stock may fall or may not approach the value that the Adviser or Subadviser has placed on it.
+If the Fund's adviser's assessment of the prospects for a company's earnings growth is wrong, or if its judgment of how other investors will value the company's earnings growth is wrong, then the price of that company's stock may fall or may not approach the value that the adviser has placed on it.

-Stocks of companies that are not expected to experience significant earnings growth, but whose stocks a Fund's Adviser or Subadviser believes are undervalued compared to their true worth, are known as value stocks.
+Stocks of companies that are not expected to experience significant earnings growth, but whose stocks the Fund's adviser believes are undervalued compared to their true worth, are known as value stocks.
 These companies may have experienced adverse business developments or may be subject to special risks that have caused their stocks to be out of favor.
-If an Adviser's or Subadviser's assessment of a company's prospects is wrong, or if other investors do not eventually recognize the value of the company, then the price of the company's stock may fall or may not approach the value that the Adviser or Subadviser has placed on it.
+If the Fund adviser's assessment of a company's prospects is wrong, or if other investors do not eventually recognize the value of the company, then the price of the company's stock may fall or may not approach the value that the adviser has placed on it.